mlp6/fem/docs/install.rst

 - Siemens proprietary probe definitions can be cloned from the Duke access-restricted repository: https://gitlab.oit.duke.edu/ultrasound/probes .

-- All of the python scripts require python >=2.7 and are python3 compliant.
-All scripts have help available using the ``--help`` flag.
+- All of the python scripts require python >=3.3.

+- Most code can be utilized as importable modules as part of the fem package, or can be executed from the CLI.
+Most CLI-executed scripts have help available using the ``--help`` flag.

+- If you are importing the fem code as a python package, then be sure to properly define ``PYTHONPATH`` in your environment to include the root directory that the fem repository was cloned into.

 - There is a pip ``requirements.txt`` file available to setup a python virtual environment will all of the necessary packages.